cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ```

-1. This method is useful to change the form visualization.
+1. This method is useful to change the Form visualization.
 2. Forms have states that can be checked.
-3. Forms can access the list of the missing fields
+3. Forms can access the list of the missing fields.
-4. Forms can access the list of the invalid fields and the error correlated
+4. Forms can access the list of the invalid fields and the correlated errors.

 ### Final Phase: Submit

-The Submit phase is where the form conclude the jorney by executing all defined instructions with the informations gatered from the conversation.
+The Submit Phase is where the Form conclude the journey by executing all defined instructions with the information gathered from the user's conversation.
-The method have 2 params:
+The method have two params:

-- self (you can access information about the form and the `StrayCat` instance)
+- **self** (You can access information about the form and the `StrayCat` instance)
-- form_data (the pydantic model defined)
+- **form_data** (The defined pydantic model)
-And must return an Dict where the value of key `output` is a string and will be displayed in the chat.
+And must return a Dict where the value of key `output` is a string that will be displayed in the chat.

-If you need to use the form in the future conversation, you can retrive the model in the working memory by accessing the key `form`
+If you need to use the Form in future conversations, you can retrive the model from the working memory by accessing the key `form`.

 Below an example: